The STELLAR Seminar series highlights relevant research by STELLAR team members and their collaborators.

 M dwarfs are low mass stars less than half the mass of the Sun, which make up over 70% of the stellar population.
 Many of these M dwarfs are highly convective rapid rotators, driving high levels of activity in the form of flares thousands of times larger than those observed on the Sun.
 Observing M dwarfs at various different wavelengths can provide a better understanding of their similarities and differences from the Sun, and how their activity may be impacting orbiting exoplanets.
 In particular, low frequency radio emission observations may provide evidence for high

 energy stellar coronal mass ejections, which would be catastrophic for the habitability of exoplanets.
 This talk will focus on the solar-stellar connection, trying to understand radio emission from the Sun and applying this understanding to radio emission and activity on low mass stars.

-The third STELLAR seminar lecture will be by Dr. Harish Vedantham of ASTRON.
+The third STELLAR seminar lecture will be by Dr. Harish Vedantham of ASTRON in The Netherlands.
 His online seminar will be held on Tuesday, November 2 2021, at 15:00h CET, over Zoom (connection details below).

 “Radio flashes from plasma storms around exoplanets”